kinvoapp/kinvo-mobile-test/README.md

 # React Native Code Challenge

-_An app that showcase the best brazillian stocks, funds and pensions for you.
+_An app that showcase the best brazilian stocks, funds and pensions for you.
 Made with React Native._

 ## Como rodar o projeto: